 Watch the recorded livestream of the Loyola Law Review’s Climate Justice 2020 Symposium!

 Please note there were some technical difficulties filming in the first hour of the symposium.
-We will publish edited videos of each panel in the coming weeks.

 CALL FOR SUBMISSIONS!